MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 DNS is a critical design topic in the overall CAF enterprise-scale landing zone architecture, and while some customers may want to use their existing investments in DNS, others may see cloud adoption as an opportunity to modernize their internal DNS infrastructure and leverage native Azure capabilities.

-***Design Considerations***
+***Design considerations***

 - A DNS resolver can be used in conjunction with Azure Private DNS for cross-premises connectivity.

 - Customers may require the use of existing DNS solutions across on-premises and Azure.

-***Design Recommendations***
+***Design recommendations***

 - Use Azure Private DNS for name resolution within Azure Virtual Networks.

 - Auto-registration should be enabled for Azure DNS to automatically manage the life cycle of the DNS records for the Virtual Machines deployed within a Virtual Network.

-- Use a Virtual Machine as a resolver for cross-premises DNS resolution with Azure DNS.
+- Use a virtual machine as a resolver for cross-premises DNS resolution with Azure DNS.

     - This is a short-term solution since an Azure native resolver is on the Azure Private DNS roadmap.

 - Create the Azure Private DNS zone within a global “Connectivity” subscription.

-## 3. Define an Azure Networking Topology
+## 3. Define an Azure networking topology

 Network topology is a critical foundational element of the CAF enterprise-scale landing zone architecture as it ultimately defines how applications can communicate with one another.
-This section will therefore explore relevant technologies and topology approaches for enterprise Azure deployments.
+This section will explore relevant technologies and topology approaches for enterprise Azure deployments.

-***Design Considerations***
+***Design considerations***

 - Azure Virtual WAN greatly simplifies end-to-end network connectivity in Azure and cross-premises with capabilities such as VHub to VHub communication, but also, it introduces new capabilities, such as large-scale/high-throughput VPN Gateways and Firewall Manager for centrally managing multiple Azure Firewalls distributed across VWAN VHubs.